SkyRainWind/skyrainwind.github.io/_pages/about.md

 I am Yufeng Tian, a third-year undergraduate student from [Harbin Institute of Technology](http://www.hit.edu.cn/).
 I was also a research intern at [IIIS](https://iiis.tsinghua.edu.cn/), where I am fortunate to be advised by Prof. [Huazhe Xu](http://hxu.rocks/) and Dr. [Zhecheng Yuan](https://gemcollector.github.io/).

 I used to participate in competitive programming contests and awarded $5$ gold medals in regional contests.
-Please refer to [here](https://cpcfinder.com/student/702c71f2-8418-4921-b71e-cb85260e5c7b) for part of awards.
+Please refer to [here](https://cpcfinder.com/student/702c71f2-8418-4921-b71e-cb85260e5c7b) for part of my awards.

 My current research interests lie in reinforcement learning, robotics and embodied AI.
 Feel free to contact me.